abuaboud/liquid-automation/README.md

 ### Tools for developers
-We provided Developer all kind of tools to gain information by drawing them on game canvas such as In-Game characters / Objects ids
+We provided developer all kind of tools to gain information by drawing them on game canvas such as In-Game characters / Objects ids

 ![alt text](https://raw.githubusercontent.com/Hiasat/liquid-automation/master/tools_1.png)
 ![alt text](https://raw.githubusercontent.com/Hiasat/liquid-automation/master/tools_2.png)

 ### Script delivery network
-In order to provide very cool user-experience instead of letting the user download source code of scripts and put them in local directory which require to Re-Download files each time the developer update
+In order to provide very cool user-experience instead of letting the user download source code of scripts and put them in local directory which require to re-download files each time the developer update

 We provided a network where developers upload their scripts and user can add them  by simply clicking "Add" from UI in Bot , also it's more safe that way , since we guarantee developers upload doesn't contain any malicious code.